wd-tim-haynie/bt-netengops-f5-sim-cp-login/README.md

 To create a monitor object:

-- On an LTM device, navigate to Local Traffic > Monitors > Create.
-Fill in the name and description, and select 'External' as the type.
+- On an LTM device, go to Local Traffic > Monitors > Create.
+Fill in the name and description fields, and select 'External' as the type.
-- On a GTM (BigIP DNS) device, navigate to DNS > GSLB > Monitors > Create.
-Fill in the name and description, and select 'External' as the type.
+- On a GTM (BigIP DNS) device, go to DNS > GSLB > Monitors > Create.
+Fill in the name and description fields, and select 'External' as the type.

-- As a best practice, consider including a link to this GitHub repository in the description field of the monitor.
-This facilitates future reference and updates, particularly since the operational details of this script aren't documented elsewhere.
+Consider including a link to this GitHub repository in the description field of the monitor to facilitate future references and updates, especially since the operational details of this script aren't documented elsewhere.

-Now, add USERNAME and PASSWORD variables.
-In the Variables section of the monitor configuration, set USERNAME to your test username and click 'Add', then set PASSWORD to your test password and click 'Add' again.
-Initially, the plaintext PASSWORD variable can be set for a quick setup.
-However, once the monitor is operational, it's recommended to switch to an encrypted password (refer to the Password Encryption section).
+Then, add USERNAME and PASSWORD variables.
+In the Variables section of the monitor configuration, set USERNAME to your test username and click 'Add'.
+Then set PASSWORD to your test password and click 'Add' again.
+For a quick setup, you can initially use the plaintext PASSWORD variable.
+However, it's recommended to switch to an encrypted password once the monitor is operational (refer to the Password Encryption section).

-To finalize the configuration of your monitor object, click 'Finished'.
+Finally, click 'Finished' to complete the configuration of your monitor object.

 ## Script Variables